 Climbing up the slope and around the big incense cedar I stopped for a moment to enjoy the smell of the splintered wood.
-There had been so trees across the trail I’d lost count, but this was in the neighborhood of the 35th tree I’d had to work around on my way to Mt.
+There had been so many trees across the trail I’d lost count.
+This was in the neighborhood of the 35th tree I’d had to work around on my way to Mt.
 Waterman.

 My run on the Mt.
 Waterman & Twin Peaks Trail had started at Three Points.
 Initially, I’d been encouraged to see some trees had been cut and removed from the trail.
 But the area was hard hit by the 2009 Station Fire and the combination of fire, years of drought, and rough winter weather seemed to be felling an increasing number of trees each year.

 Across the canyon the north face of Twin Peaks was still blanketed in snow.
 On this warm, south-facing slope the snow was almost gone, exposing a veneer of pine needles, last Summer’s gray and wilted ferns, and the Winter excavations of industrious moles.
 In every gulch and gully water spilled down the mountainside; splashing, bubbling and burbling downslope under gravity’s spell.

 This was supposed to be a recovery run, following last Saturday’s abridged — but arduous — run on the Backbone Trail.
 (Many thanks to Howard & Mike and all the volunteers!)
 The plan was to just go to the summit of Waterman and then back down the same way.
 But… the idea of crawling over, through or around more than 40 trees a second time just didn’t sound that appealing.